Hypothermia in Anaesthetised Dogs

 Anesthetic-Induced Hypothermia

-Anesthesia increases the risk of hypothermia by depressing the central nervous system, including the brain’s temperature-regulating center.
-It also causes blood vessels to dilate, shifting heat away from the core toward the skin.
-This redistribution often results in a noticeable drop in body temperature within the first 30–60 minutes of anesthesia.
+Anesthesia increases hypothermia risk by depressing the central nervous system, including the brain’s temperature-regulating center.
+It can also cause blood vessels to dilate, shifting heat away from the body’s core toward the skin.

 Causes of Hypothermia in Anesthetized Dogs

-• Shaved fur and open surgical sites, which increase heat loss
+• Shaved fur and open surgical sites that increase heat loss

-Hypothermia in dogs after surgery is more than just feeling cold—it can have real physiological consequences.
-Even mild hypothermia can slow metabolism and delay the breakdown of anesthetic drugs, causing dogs to take longer to wake up.
+Hypothermia after surgery is more than just feeling cold.
+Even mild hypothermia can slow metabolism and delay the breakdown of anesthetic drugs, making dogs take longer to wake up.

 More severe hypothermia may lead to: